cesparza2022/als-mirna-oxidation-pipeline/HALLAZGOS_REVISION_PERFECCIONISTA.md

 - `LOG_LEVELS` defined 3 times (lines 13, 368, 723)
 - `get_timestamp()` defined 3 times (lines 32, 387, 742)
 - `log_info()` defined 3 times (lines 64, 419, 774)
-- Todas las funciones duplicated 3 times
+- All the funciones duplicated 3 times

 **Impact:**
 - **Alto:** Confusion about which definition is being used